 The INE has carried out general user satisfaction surveys in 2007, 2010, 2013, 2016 and 2019 and it plans to continue doing so every three years.
 The purpose of these surveys is to find out what users think about the quality of the information of the INE statistics and the extent to which their needs of information are covered.
 In addition, additional surveys are carried out in order to acknowledge better other fields such as dissemination of the information, quality of some publications...

 On the INE website, in its section Methods and Projects / Quality and Code of Practice / INE quality management / User surveys are available surveys conducted to date.(Click next link)

-In the quality section of the INE website, there are different "User Satisfaction Surveys" where the sector in which this statistical operation is classified is evaluated.
+In the quality section of the INE website, there are different "User Satisfaction Surveys" where the group (Services) in which this statistical operation is classified is evaluated.
 These results can give an idea of the opinion of users regarding this operation.

 The statistic complies with the information requirements according to Regulation (EC) No 295/2008 of the European Parliament and of the Council concerning structural business statistics and according to Decision No 1297/2008 of the European Parliament and of the Council on a Programme for the Modernisation of European Enterprise and Trade Statistics (MEETS).

 It appears in the 2021-2024 National Statistics Plan in the section of structural information for the trade sector and in the EU Statistics Programme: Annual Enterprise Statistics.

 - 13.1Overall accuracy

 The sample design intends to reduce sampling errors and the different survey processes are aimed at eliminating or reducing its errors as much as possible, both in the collection stage (rate of response and filtering control) and in the later stages of editing and imputation.

 The collection process, coverage control, filtering of errors and imputation of a non-response allows a high level of reliability to be obtained for this statistic.